parmes/parmes/solfec/user.rst

   z = CREATE2 (x), will cause an abnormal termination.
 One can create a copy of an object by calling z = COPY (x), hence using y = CREATE2 (COPY (x)) leaves x intact.

 * Routines marked as :red:`(Under development)` are functional, although they may be unstable.
+Routines marked as :red:`(Experimental)` are only moderately tested.

 Sections below document Solfec objects and routines used for their manipulation: